egeloen/ivory-serializer/doc/mapping/annotation.md

 Here you can find all available annotations directly configured on public properties.
 Obviously, it also works if you encapsulate your data with getter/setter...
 You can also put annotations on methods.

+Additionally, if you want to learn more about each annotations, you can read this [documentation](/doc/mapping/mapping.md).